Key Insight

 Limitations

 Several caveats discipline the argument above.
-The classical geopolitical theories were designed for territorial control and maritime geography; their application to network topology is analogical and introduces interpretive uncertainty — chokepoints in software and licensing networks do not behave identically to physical straits.
+The classical geopolitical theories were designed for territorial control and maritime geography.
+Their application to network topology is analogical, and it introduces interpretive uncertainty: chokepoints in software and licensing networks do not behave identically to physical straits.
 Tier-3 and tier-4 supply chain composition is opaque by nature, and the actual depth of US-origin content in nominally ITAR-free European satellites is unknown in open sources.
 Chinese rad-hard performance data is not independently benchmarkable.
 The analysis assumes the current US trajectory of bundled trade-defense-technology leverage continues; a reversion toward compartmentalized policy would soften European ITAR-free urgency.
 It also assumes Chinese raw material export controls remain in place; their lifting would dissolve the reverse-ITAR axis.
 Finally, this analysis does not address cyber vulnerabilities in supply chains, the disruptive role of private actors such as SpaceX in restructuring the supplier base, or the possibility that quantum computing or AI-driven chip design alters the component-level chokepoint landscape in ways the structural reading cannot anticipate.
 The Key Insight would need revisiting if any of these alters the geometry of the three tiers themselves.

 Primary Sources & Research